bytewizer/stm32-tinyos/README.md

 # Licenses

-A RoslynOS image is made of many components and it’s hard to describe the full details of all the licenses that are in use in the system.
+A TinyOS image is made of many components and it’s hard to describe the full details of all the licenses that are in use in the system.
 However, when building the system from sources with OpenEmbedded, one can find the exhaustive set of licenses used by each package in the `build/tmp/deploy/licenses` directory.

 # Disclaimer